romiro/Node-Magento-DB-Tools/README.md

 And browse to http://localhost:8800 (or whichever port you configured for your web server)

+Grunt is installed and there is a less and watch task in there, but the compiled css and map files are committed with each change.

+To see utilize the .map file in your browser, run this from project root: cd public/css; ln -s ../../less

 ### Notes
-* Currently the node server tunnel aspect doesn't have any communication with the web app, it's in proof of concept mode now
+* ~~Currently the node server tunnel aspect doesn't have any communication with the web app, it's in proof of concept mode now~~
-* The page that is served from the root of the server is currently a self-sufficient JS web app (ie, a web server isn't even required).
-* The tool available on the page is fully functional and should be useful in assisting with remote database dumps
+* The tool available on the root page is fully functional and should be useful in assisting with remote database dumps
+* The automatic dump aspect is currently in development.
+Do not expect it to work.

 ### TODO